Hey, Empty Nesters! This one’s for you!

 You get to do what you want, when you want!

-I used my new freedom to focus on my coaching career, and to take up hobbies that I didn't have time for before.
+I used my new time and freedom to begin a new career.
+I became a certified professional coach and started my own business.
+I had time for new hobbies.
 My husband and I took dance lessons so that I could show off my two left feet.
-We can travel by ourselves on a whim, take off for the weekend easily.
-Being able to pick up and go has added a new and fun dynamic to our marriage.
+We travel on a whim, hopping in the car and taking off for a long weekend.
+Being able to pick up and go adds a new and fun dynamic to our marriage.

 Oh, man.
 There were a lot of long, long days in that last year before graduation!
 High schoolers are understandably stressed about their futures, finances and scholarships, leaving home for the first time.
 Sometimes we were all (yup, moms and dads are no exception) nearly impossible to live with as we navigated the inevitable changes.

 You've invested so much time and love into raising your family.
 Step back and let them fly.
-When you ease into the role of mentor, your relationship grows to a deeper level.
+When you ease into the role of mentor, your relationship grows deeper.

 Listen, be curious, support them by asking the questions that will help them develop their critical thinking skills.
 Allow yourself to be there as an advisor, not a fixer.
 They'll learn from their decisions (or they won't), but they need the chance.
 Having you as a sounding board helps them strategize and plan.